Declare Built-In Document Attributes

 You may not want to use the default value of a built-in attribute.

-In the next example, we’ll override the default value of an attribute that Asciidoctor sets automatically.
+In the next example, we’ll override the default value of an attribute that the AsciiDoc processor sets automatically.

 The built-in attribute